-Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Capital Improvement Continue working with the County Road Commission to develop a roadway Capital Improvement Plan (CIP) that includes a "fix it first" policy.
+Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Identify unsafe or unmaintained sections of roadways for improvement.
+8 Capital Improvement Continue working with the County Road Commission to develop a roadway Capital Improvement Plan (CIP) that includes a "fix it first" policy.
 VC County Road Commission Plan to incrementally improve neglected Village streets.
 VC MDOT Upgrade faded and neglected street signs and replace non- compliant street signs.
-8 VC MDOT Identify and plan for the reconstruction of neglected and/or unsafe sidewalks. ^a VC Work with residents to identify and address areas of concerns along roadways. ^{&} VC Other (none)
+8 VC MDOT Identify and plan for the reconstruction of neglected and/or unsafe sidewalks.
+8 VC Work with residents to identify and address areas of concerns along roadways. ^{&} VC Other